glideapps/glide-data-grid/packages/core/API.md

 getBounds: (col?: number, row?: number) => Rectangle | undefined;
 ```

 `getBounds` returns the current bounding box of a cell.
 This does not need to be a currently rendered cell.
-If called with `col` and `row` as undefined, the bounds of the entire data grid scroll area are returned.
+If called with `col` and `row` as undefined, the bounding box of the entire data grid scroll area is returned.

 ---